webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 ### 1.3 Code of Conduct

-All contributors must adhere to our Code of Conduct:
+All contributors must adhere to the Code of Conduct:

 - Be respectful and inclusive
 - Welcome diverse perspectives